IndomieGorengSatu/Mie/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## The invention of the wheel was what got things rolling